dstettler/dstettler/README.md

   <h3> Hi there 👋</h3>
   <img src="https://raw.githubusercontent.com/deevonstutter/deevonstutter/master/629460346993901578.gif"
        align="right">
-I'm Devon, a hobbyist game dev/computer person studying Computer Engineering at the University of Florida.
+I'm Devon, a hobbyist game dev/programmer/computer man studying Computer Engineering at the University of Florida.
 I don't usually push much of my stuff out publicly, but I have some interesting stuff in the works so I'll try to keep this up to date as best I can.